Jonas-Zielke/Jonas-zielke/README.md

 - 👋 Hi, I’m @Jonas Zielke
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and Rust
 <!---
 Jonas-zielke/Jonas-zielke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.